astronomer/docs/software/cluster-resource-provisioning.md

             overProvisioningFactorCPU: 1
     ```

-    For example, if you set `overProvisioningFactorMem: 0.75` and `overProvisioningFactorCPU: 0.5`, an AU will be equivalent to 0.075 CPU and 192.5 MB of memory.
+    For example, if you set `overProvisioningFactorMem: 0.75` and `overProvisioningFactorCPU: 0.5`, an AU will only request 0.075 CPU and 192.5 MB of memory on a node, allowing you to run more components on that node than before.

 2. Save the `config.yaml` file and push the configuration change to your platform.
 See [Apply a config change](apply-platform-config.md).
 After the change is applied, new Deployments automatically use the updated AU definition.
 3. Redeploy code to your existing Deployments to have them start using your updated AU definition.
 See [Deploy code](deploy-cli.md).